MapStory/mapstory-community/roadmap.md

 Hopefully with some nice map-relevant improvements.

 **[Annotations improvements] (items/annotations.md)**- Bulk upload of annotations and a better editor

-**[Community Infrastructure] (items/community-infra.md)** Better tools for supporting the community, and to help the community support itself.

 **[New Uploader] (items/uploader.md)** - New infrastructure for more robust handling, with client side validation and being able to add a raster to an existing storylayer.
 (Ian)